payu-india/CMS-Chatbot/docs/Offerings/introduction-to-eftnet/index.md

   * [Reusable VANs Integration - EFTNET](doc:reusable-van-integration-neft)

 <Callout icon="📘" theme="info">
-  **Note:** With PayU Hosted Checkout, VAN integration does not require any changes, but you need to enable it and pass the VAN identifier in any of the UDF fields (udf1-udf5) as agreed with PayU.
-For more information, contact<Anchor label=" PayU Support." target="_blank" href="https://help.payu.in"> PayU Support.</Anchor>
+  **Note:** With PayU Hosted Checkout, EFTNET with or without reusable VANs integration does not require any changes.
+For reusable VANs integration, you need to enable it and pass the VAN identifier in any of the UDF fields (udf1-udf5) as agreed with PayU.
+For more information enabling reusable VANs, contact<Anchor label=" PayU Support." target="_blank" href="https://help.payu.in"> PayU Support.</Anchor>
 </Callout>

 <br />